Oracle Java Licensing and Audit FAQ Guide

 We can expect that:

 So, while you don’t need a subscription for Java 21 today, you should anticipate budgeting for one or planning an upgrade strategy a few years later.
-Oracle has set the pattern: each LTS is free for a while, then paid or moved on.
+Oracle has set the pattern: each LTS is free for a while, then becomes paid or is moved on.

 20. What about Java versions like 9, 10, 12, and 16—are they free or supported?